robosoft-ai/SMACC/README.md

 Happy Coding.

 ## Support
-If you are interested in getting involved or need a little support, feel free to contact us by emailing brett@reelrobotix.com
+If you are interested in getting involved or need a little support, feel free to contact us by emailing brett@robosoft.ai